RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Rewrite-based Attribute Treatment Estimator (RATE)

-Surprisingly, the solution is to introduce \emph{more noise}.
-Instead of comparing a rewrite to the original response, we compare it to the rewrite of the rewrite, thereby canceling out off-target changes introduced by the rewrite process.
+\paragraph{RATE Procedure} Our solution is to introduce \emph{more noise}.
+Instead of comparing a rewrite to the original response, we compare it to the rewrite of the rewrite, thereby canceling out off-target noise introduced by the rewrite process.
 That is, rather than selecting (original, rewrite):

 we instead compare the (rewrites, rewrites of rewrites) pairs: